joerg-walter-de/dokumente/satzung_en.md

 #### § 5 EXCLUSION OF A MEMBER
 * A member can be expulsed from the association by decision of the executive committee in case the member damages the reputation of the association or for other important reasons.
-The executive committee.
-Der Vorstand muss dem auszuschließenden Mitglied den Beschluss in Textform unter Angabe von Gründen mitteilen und ihm auf Verlangen eine Anhörung gewähren.
+The executive committee must inform the member about the decision and its reasons in writing.
+The executive committee must hear the member when he or she demands so.
-* Gegen den Beschluss des Vorstandes ist die Anrufung der Mitgliederversammlung zulässig.
-Bis zum Beschluss der Mitgliederversammlung ruht die Mitgliedschaft.
+* Against the decision of the executive committee the member may appeal to the general meeting.
+In this case the membership is suspended until the decision of the general meeting.

 #### § 6 MEMBERSHIP FEES
 * Members are paying fees in accordance with the membership fee regulations.
 The executive committee may under special cirumstances decide membership fees on a case by case basis by simple majority.